Calls to Connect You with the Latest

 Join Environmental Protection Agency Administrator Andrew Wheeler and National Institute for Occupational Safety and Health (NIOSH) Deputy Director Dr. Margaret Kitt for a teleconference on Thursday, May 28, detailing the latest EPA and CDC guidance on reopening businesses.

 This complimentary teleconference is limited to the first 1,000 participants and is open only to members of the NC Chamber and South Carolina Chamber of Commerce, including members of local chambers.
-Register here.
+Recording unavailable for this program.

 COVID-19: Reopening Best Practices for Businesses

 On Thursday, May 14, at 3 p.m., Michael McKnight, employment law expert and shareholder at Ogletree Deakins, and Veronica Bryant, Environmental Health (EH) preparedness and outbreak coordinator for the NC Division of Public Health for reopening best practices.
 Watch Here